-Fred Peterson has practiced sustainable farming in all the vineyards he’s planted and nurtured in his long career.
-He continues his passion for grape growing in his own Bradford Mountain vineyard as well as his vineyard consulting practice.
+Fred Peterson has practiced sustainable farming in all the vineyards he's planted and nurtured in his long career.
+He continues this passion for grape growing in his own Bradford Mountain vineyard, as well as his vineyard consulting practice.

 When looking for grapes for Peterson wines, Fred sought growers who from the beginning practiced sustainable farming, reinforcing his support of time-honored winegrowing traditions.

 Sustainability means to maintain or to nourish without destroying or using up.
-Fred’s desire for sustainable relationships extends beyond the land.
-Sustainability is woven into his relationship with his growers.
-Fair market value for grapes during good years and lean years have always been his practice.
-The result is long-term relationships with quality growers, both in Dry Creek and Mendocino County.
+Fred's desire for sustainability extends beyond the land, and is woven into his relationship with his growers.
+Fair market value for grapes during good years and lean years has always been his practice.
+The result is long-term relationships with quality growers, both in Sonoma and Mendocino Counties.

 The Bradford Mountain Estate Vineyard

-Our estate vineyard sits at the edge of Dry Creek Valley, is 32 acres on the very top of the 1000 food mountain that Fred cleared and planted in the 1980s.
+Our estate vineyard sits overlooking the western edge of Dry Creek Valley, is 16 acres on the very top of the 1000 foot elevation peak that Fred cleared and planted in the 1980s.
 Well-drained, red-clay soil, combined with sunny days and cool nights produce small, intensely flavored grapes.
 We produce 10 wines from these vineyards:

 - Cabernet Sauvignon